berit-stange/Pokemon-App/README.md

 ## Next Steps
 * Rebuild the project + connect to a different API
 * depending on content there will be other filter and sorting functions
+* for wide screens the list will be displayed in a grid

 ## Hosted Project
 See hosted version of Pokemon App: